 Symptoms and the results of exams and tests might suggest you have intraocular lymphoma, but a biopsy is usually needed to confirm the diagnosis.
 To biopsy the eye, an ophthalmologist most often does a procedure called a vitrectomy.
 You may be sedated and get local anesthesia (numbing medicine) or you may get general anesthesia (which puts you in a deep sleep).

 The doctor takes a sample of the vitreous gel from inside the eye by inserting very small instruments into the eye, cutting the vitreous, and then sucking some of it out.
 The cells in the biopsy sample are then sent to a lab to be looked at under a microscope and tested by other special techniques.
-For more information on the lab tests done on suspected lymphoma specimens, see our document Non-Hodgkin Lymphoma.
+For more information on the lab tests done on suspected lymphoma specimens, see Non-Hodgkin Lymphoma.

 Lumbar puncture (spinal tap)

 This test is used to look for lymphoma cells in the fluid that surrounds the brain and spinal cord (called cerebrospinal fluid or CSF).
 It is done in cases of known or suspected eye lymphomas because these cancers often affect the brain or spinal cord.

 For this test, you lie on your side with your knees up near your chest.
 The doctor first numbs an area in the lower part of the back near the spine.
 A small, hollow needle is then placed between the bones of the spine to withdraw some of the fluid.

 The fluid is then examined under a microscope for lymphoma cells.
 Other tests may be done on the fluid as well.

 Last Medical Review: 12/09/2014